 - A coded locker.
 Does your area have a delivery or pickup station?
 You can do a quick search online and use their lockers to place your goods in, ready for customers to pick up.

 Tip: Add a map on your website showing your store’s pickup location.

 To offer the store pickup option in your Dolphin shop:

 - Log in to your store.

 - Go to Store > Overview > Shipping and Tax.

-- Activate the new Local pickup shipping option.
+- Under Local and domestic shipping select the new Local pickup option.

 - Click on Save and Publish your website!